Together: A Year of Gloriously Ordinary Co-production

 By the end of this session, and in conversation with Bryony and Tricia, you will understand how co-production currently looks and feels where you live and/or work, and have agreed your core team of up to 8 people who will lead the work during our year together.

-Your core team will join the five teams from the other organisations who are part of the programme for ten monthly half-day (9.30am – 1.00pm) themed sessions exploring different elements of Gloriously Ordinary Co-production.
+Your core team will join the five teams from the other organisations who are part of the programme for monthly half-day (9.30am – 1.00pm) themed sessions exploring different elements of Gloriously Ordinary Co-production.
 After the session, you will get copies of all the content shared in the sessions.

 Your core team and movers and shakers can also join monthly 2-hour peer-support sessions for people to bring and share what they are working on and get support from Tricia and Bryony and from each other.